 To narrow the asset-liability mismatch of their portfolios, life insurers provide mortgage loans, which typically have long-term and fixed-rate characteristics.
-As with commercial loans, MARC's analysis of mortgage loans encompass an evaluation of its credit underwriting criteria, loan-tovalue limits, proportion of problem loans and provisioning policy.
+As with commercial loans, MARC Ratings' analysis of mortgage loans encompass an evaluation of its credit underwriting criteria, loan-to-value limits, proportion of problem loans and provisioning policy.